Quint Ondaatje: Dutch Patriot

 In February 1783, influenced by Andrew Fletcher (patriot) and Van der Capelle tot den Pol, Ondaatje played a pivotal role as founder of the local Free corps, which aimed to supplant the orangist schutterij.
 During this time he was elected as officer and renting a room in the same house as the poet Jacobus Bellamy, who complained about the noisy gatherings in Ondaatje's quarters.
-In the same year :nl:Rijklof Michaël van Goens, the principal mouthpiece of the Orangists, was removed from the oligarchic city councel.
+In the same year :nl:Rijklof Michaël van Goens, the principal mouthpiece of the Orangists, was removed from the oligarchic city council.
 Additionally, Ondaatje wrote petitions to the vroedschap regarding the rights and duties of the stadtholder concerning the selection of new candidates.
 On 6 December 1784, he managed to organize the Free corps nationally.
 Regular meetings were held in the "stadskelder".
 It committed the Free corps strive for a "Peoples' government by representation.
 As the leader of the negotiations, Ondaatje asserted to the magistrate the necessity of embracing the general will.

 On 11 March 1785, the populace of Utrecht congregated at the town hall in a massive demonstration.
 Led by Ondaatje, they boldly entered the hall, where he delivered a passionate speech demanding the resignation of Orangist candidates unless the regenten acceded to their demands.
 Faced with this determined stance, the magistrates relented, on the condition that Ondaatje quell the unrest.
 Ondaatje proclaimed their triumph and urged the people to disperse to their homes.
 Though the crowd dispersed, subsequent gatherings were prohibited.
 On 3 May 1785, a complaint was filed against him, setting the stage for a trial scheduled on August 2, 1785.
 He defended himself against attacks in the patriot newspaper De Post van den Neder-Rhijn and was visited by Pieter Paulus, a public prosecutor from Rotterdam.
 Ondaatje made the decision to resign from his position in the Free corps and relinquish his role as their representative.
 After the second national meeting of Free corps in June 1785, it became increasingly clear that the Republic was heading for a civil war.